• Skip to main content

 We tend to treat our knowledge as personal property to be protected and defended.
 It is an ornament that allows us to rise in the pecking order.
 So this tendency to offend Eco’s library sensibility by focusing on the known is a human bias that extends to our mental operations.
 People don’t walk around with anti-résumés telling you what they have not studied or experienced (it’s the job of their competitors to do that), but it would be nice if they did.
 Just as we need to stand library logic on its head, we will work on standing knowledge itself on its head.

-My library serves as a visual reminder of what I don’t know.
+My library serves as a daily reminder of what I don’t know.

 Read Next